dragonitaq/gift/README.md

 # MJ GIFT

 A standard website for MJ Gift.
-MJ Gift is a facebook page by a passionate woman who loves handcraft.
+MJ Gift is a Facebook page by a passionate woman who loves handcraft.

 Technologies involved: